-About the College Foundation of West Virginia:
+About College For West Virginia:

-The College Foundation of West Virginia (CFWV) offers free college-and career-planning resources, including cfwv.com, a free website to help students and families plan, apply, and pay for education and training beyond high school.
+College For West Virginia (CFWV) offers free college- and career-planning resources, including cfwv.com, a free website to help students and families plan, apply, and pay for education and training beyond high school.
 CFWV is coordinated by the West Virginia Higher Education Policy Commission in conjunction with the West Virginia Council for Community and Technical College Education and the West Virginia Department of Education.